indygreg/python-build-standalone/README.rst

    See the ``PYTHON.json File`` section for the format of this file.

-LICENSE.rst
-   Contains license information of software contained in the distribution.

 By convention, the ``build/`` directory contains artifacts from building this distribution (object files, libraries, etc) and the ``install/`` directory contains a working, self-contained Python installation of this distribution.